-Summary: Learn how to lay a concrete floor and how to mix and lay screed.
+Summary: Step by step guide and video showing how to lay a concrete floor and how to mix and lay screed.

 There are two major forms of floor construction, ‘suspended’ and ‘solid’.
 Suspended floors are usually made out of timber boards or waterproof chipboard sheets fixed on top of joists.
 Solid floors are made from concrete with the appropriate insulation and a damp-proof membrane.